 One thing is for sure, with the madness surrounding Hollywood Studios right now, it’s going to take a good touring plan to get you through all the new ride successfully.

-We think that this new Mickey Mouse ride is going to be very popular for a long-time.
-Mickey has never had a ride-through attraction before, and since he’s Disney’s biggest star, you can be sure that if Disney delivers the goods the way they have with most of the most recent rides, this one will have lines circling the Chinese Theater for days!
+So far this new Mickey Mouse ride has been received extremely well by fans and is going to be very popular for a long-time.
+Mickey has never had a ride-through attraction before, and since he’s Disney’s biggest star, fans will continue circling the Chinese Theater to get in!

 Check out our Touring Plans and Itineraries for Hollywood Studios which will help you plan out every aspect of your entire day visiting the park.